nodech/gpg-setup/readme.md

 either compromised or lost. (not using anymore)
   - Before sending encrypted information to someone else or verifying signatures fetch updates to those keys, so you can get revocation information in time. (`gpg --refresh-keys`)

+#### Key servers and privacy
+In order to have privacy with key refreshes, so you don't reveal all the relationships you have at once, you can use tools like `parcimonie` daemon that will slowly refresh keys over `tor` (Slowly in order not to leak your identity)

 ## References:
 *Note: some of these links use `gpg v1` and flags, outputs or key choices might not match.*